 Please note that a satisfactory Enhanced Disclosure from the Disclosure and Barring Service (formally the Criminal Records Bureau – CRB) is required for students where they are required to visit settings other than their own workplace and involves access to children.

 Months of entry

-The MA Education & Subject programme is an innovative new Masters level education programme, which is designed to enhance the subject knowledge and pedagogical knowledge of practising teachers, educators and others who have an interest in education.
+The MA Education & Music programme is an innovative Masters level education programme, which is designed to enhance the subject knowledge and pedagogical knowledge of practising teachers, educators and others who have an interest in education.

 This programme emphasises education as an academic field of study and the importance of research in the development of teaching practise.
 It is expected that practitioners who graduate from this course will have the skills and academic knowledge that will prepare them for education in the 21st century.
 It is designed for practising teachers, educators and others with a personal or professional interest in the field of education.
 The programme aims to provide opportunities for engagement with key theories, concepts and ideas in Education and Music that link to the national curriculum.

 The structure of the programme is designed to meet the needs of those seeking to develop a more academic understanding of Education and Music.
 The combination of modules available allows teachers, educators and others to gain a named award and enhance their subject knowledge.
 The pedagogic framework provides theoretical and conceptual perspectives, including key ideas in Education and Music that serve to deepen the learning experience.